Alabama restarts prep football in test of virus precautions

 The mayor, who volunteers as a sideline official, is leery yet hopeful the town can avoid a virus outbreak.

-Others put on a mask just outside the chain-link fence and took it off once inside.
+Others donned masks just outside the chain-link fence and took them off once inside.
 Hundreds of people filled concrete bleachers, and dozens more stood along the fence that ringed field.
 Some family groups were spread out, and few people wore masks.

 Wearing a clear shield over her face, Carolyn Endress tilted her head back to take a photo of one of her two grandchildren who play in Jemison’s marching band.
 She said it was good to have football back.